List of NCIS characters: Dr. James "Jimmy" Palmer

-Season seven reveals that Jimmy is in love with a girl named Breena Slater (Michelle Pierce), who work as a mortician in her family's funeral parlor and appears in the episode "Mother's Day".
+Season seven reveals that Jimmy is in love with a girl named Breena Slater (Michelle Pierce), who works as a mortician in her family's funeral parlor and appears in the episode "Mother's Day".
 In the season eight finale, "Pyramid", NCIS special agent E.J.
 Barrett congratulates Jimmy on his engagement, and in the season nine premiere "Nature of the Beast", Ziva says that they are getting married next spring.
 In "Newborn King", Palmer is accompanied to NCIS headquarters by Breena's father, Ed Slater.
 Ed alternates between grating on the nerves of the entire team and mocking Palmer's career choice.
 Most of the team either ignore Ed or quietly tolerate his rudeness out of respect for Palmer and his guest.
 Abby is the exception—when Ed makes a comment regarding the supposed promiscuity of tattooed women, she places Palmer and Slater in "time out" by locking them in her office.
 Palmer eventually tires of Ed's behavior, telling him to sit down and shut up.
 The end of the episode shows Ed accepting Palmer and expressing a desire for a grandchild.

 In "Till Death Do Us Part", prior to a bomb blast at the NCIS headquarters, Palmer and Breena decide to get married on the spot so he can assist the rest of the team in the Harper Dearing case.
 In episode "Damned If You Do", Jimmy tells Ducky that he and Breena are on a waiting list to adopt a child.
 In the season 11 episode "The Admiral's Daughter," it is revealed to Jimmy through a word game that Breena is pregnant.
 Breena gives birth to the baby girl in the season twelve episode "We Build, We Fight", and they name her Victoria Elizabeth Palmer after Ducky's mother, with Ducky as her "Grand-Ducky".

 During his first few seasons, Jimmy is portrayed as a geek with a tendency to ramble or speak out of turn, much to the irritation of Gibbs and even Ducky on occasions.
 When he first starts, as with most "newbies", he is subjected to some teasing by DiNozzo.
 By season ten, he is shown as more of a surrogate son to Ducky rather than simply his assistant (though this relationship has been implied throughout the series).
 In "Extreme Prejudice", he insists on remaining at Ducky's bedside until Ducky convinces him that NCIS needs him more.
 In the season fourteen episode "Keep Going", Jimmy confesses to a victim's son that he is now a qualified doctor, having passed his Medical Examiner test (on the third time; he had failed it twice before), but doesn't want the rest of the team to know.
 However, everyone finds out because he was speaking in front of a mic, and Ducky congratulates him.